 In the spring and summer I would see him often, almost every time I rode by.
 Then after a while, he wasn’t smoking anymore, at least not when I saw him, and I found it easier to respond to him the way I wanted to.
-His hands now only holding a leash, he would shoot the empty hand up, his arm high and straight in the air, all five fingers planked tightly together as though there was nothing in the world that he could possibly want more than to have the teacher call on him.
+His hands now only held a leash, he would shoot the empty hand up, his arm high and straight in the air, all five fingers planked tightly together as though there was nothing in the world that he could possibly want more than to have the teacher call on him.
 And, as he did this he would shout “Hello.
 Have a glorious day.” projecting strong sincere energy in high fidelity and sometimes saying even more.

-As time passes, I fear it could be lung cancer or Covid or some other awful permanent thing.
+As time passes, I fear it could be lung cancer that caused him to stop smoking, or Covid that has kept him away, or some other awful permanent or terminal thing.
 I miss him and his uncommon exuberance.
 I hope he’s okay.
 I hope he’s better than okay.
 I hope he’s having a GLORIOUS DAY!
 I hope I get to talk to him some day, to learn his story, to wish him well.

 As for the training part of the week, a lot of my rides had glorious moments.
 This week had fewer.
 It was on the cold side, and I was feeling pretty punk.
 I donated blood, but that was after the riding and wasn’t responsible for all of my low energy.

 According to the Red Cross, I still don’t have Covid antibodies.
 No surprise, but being higher on the risk side, and lower on the vaccine priority side, it would be welcome to learn I’d had that magical case that was so mild I didn’t know it happened until the antibodies showed up.